jsdlv/jsdlv/README.md

-# 👋 Hi, I'm Jorens Sarma
+# 👋 Hi, I'm Jorens

 I'm a passionate Software Developer from Latvia 🇱🇻, known for being friendly, punctual, and hardworking.

-🧠 One of my passions is the Formula 1 World Championship — I love collecting and analyzing data and statistics from F1 races.
+🧠 One of my passions is the Formula One World Championship — I love collecting and analyzing data and statistics from F1 races.
 🎬 In my spare time, I enjoy watching movies, going on walks, and listening to music.

 ## 💻 My Journey in Web Development